dell/csm-docs/content/v3/csidriver/features/powermax.md

 ## Volume Snapshot Feature

->Note: This is not supported for metro volumes.

 The CSI PowerMax driver version 1.7 and later supports v1 snapshots.

 In order to use Volume Snapshots, ensure the following components have been deployed to your cluster: